 XSF Work Teams

-Once elected, XSF members are expected to continue contributing to the Jabber/XMPP community and the work of the XMPP Standards Foundation through participation on our discussion venues and in the XSF’s work teams (currently only one work team is chartered and active: the Infrastructure Team).
+Once elected, XSF members are expected to continue contributing to the Jabber/XMPP community and the work of the XMPP Standards Foundation through participation on our discussion venues and in the XSF’s work teams.
+Currently three work teams are chartered and active: